US Stock Market Closes Higher - UrduPoint

 US Stock Market Closes Higher

-New York, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) ::The US stock market indexes rose, at the close of the trading session on the New York Stock Exchange.
+New York, , (UrduPoint / Pakistan Point News - 12th Jan, 2023 ) :The US stock market indexes recorded an increase today, at the close of the trading session on the New York Stock Exchange.